 “Then tomorrow afternoon, you’re going to pick me up at two-thirty to go to the courthouse in Martinez for the legal guardianship hearing.
-I’ll make a copy of the note you wrote for Coach Green and take it to him as long as we’re there.
+I’ll make a copy of the note you wrote for the attendance office and take it to Coach Green as long as we’re there.
 That way, he’ll know it’s official, and they can write me a pass.
-If the attendance office sends the pass to Coach Green, then I won’t have to give him a copy of your note.”
+Or the attendance office could send a pass to Coach Green.
+If the office says that’s what they’ll do, I won’t have to give him a copy of your note.”

-“That would simplify things, and you won’t be delayed waiting to see him at the start of seventh period.”
+“That would simplify things, and you wouldn’t be delayed waiting to see him at the start of seventh period.”

 “Hi, Uncle Rick.”